mateuszjagiela/Cplusplus/README.md

 8. prime numbers - simple function checking if number is prime
 9. binary search - finds chosen value in file using binary search

-10. bagno.zip is my exam made to study
+10. SFML swamp game is my exam made to study simple game in sfml
-11. project
+11. SFML sth like mario is my final project made to pass first year at university